shaynewx/GDWG/README.md

 ## 2.3.1 edge

+The `edge` class should be an abstract **BASE** class, which means at least **one** of its member functions must be declared as **pure** virtual. `edge` class takes template typenames in the same order as `graph` class.

-The `edge` class is an abstract **BASE** class that declares virtual functions which must be implemented by its derived classes.
-You should declare a function as **pure** virtual when its behavior must be implemented differently by each derived class.
+[Note: Of the member functions you are required to implement for edge, there is at least one natural candidate which should be pure virtual.
+You should consider declaring a function as **pure** virtual when its behavior must be implemented differently by each derived class. —end note]

 You will note that **ONLY** the member functions listed below can be specified as public in edge or its derived classes.
-You are free to create other private virtual functions to help with the implementation of the derived classes and the features required for gdwg::graph.
+You are free to create other private functions to help with the implementation of the derived classes and the features required for `gdwg::graph`.

 NOTE: We didn't specify the keywords for functions such as `const`, `virtual`, `override`, or `noexcept`, this is intentional.
 You should use them where appropriate.